apostrophecms/docs/docs/reference/modules/asset.md

 ### `refreshOnRestart`

-If `refreshOnRestart` is truthy and `process.env.NODE_ENV` is not set to `production`, then restart of the Apostrophe app will trigger a browser refresh.
+By default, `refreshOnRestart` is set to `false`.
+If this option is truthy and `process.env.NODE_ENV` is not set to `production`, then restart of the Apostrophe app will trigger a browser refresh.
+This is very useful in combination with `nodemon`.

 ### `watch`